 COMING NEXT: Heading from Amelia Island to St Augustine.
 And after that, we head to Cape Canaveral.
 Make sure to subscribe to my weekly newsletter to get a notification of my latest video/newsletter.
 Sign up here

 Visit our Sailing Britican sailing guides/books shop.
 All guides are digital.
 Some hard copy versions are found in our Etsy shop and on Amazon.

 Check out our one-of-a-kind nautical t-shirts and other sailing gifts at our Etsy shop.
-We have great stuff for men, women and children.
-Grab a t-shirt, bathing suit cover-up, spices for sailors, nautical pillow covers and more!
+We have great stuff for men, women, and children.
+Grab a t-shirt, bathing suit cover-up, spices for sailors, nautical pillow covers, and more!

-The marina we stayed at (on a mooring ball) was Fernandina Harbor Maria (highly recommended – the staff and facilities are great there) and if you’re not familiar with how to tie onto a mooring ball, avoid making mistakes by reading my short easy-to-understand Mooring Balls Explained – A Checklist For A Secure Mooring.
+The marina we stayed at (on a mooring ball) was Fernandina Harbor Marina (highly recommended – the staff and facilities are great there) and if you’re not familiar with how to tie onto a mooring ball, avoid making mistakes by reading my short easy-to-understand Mooring Balls Explained – A Checklist For A Secure Mooring.

-Check out Andrew, our guest crewmember’s website at: Farne Island Tours UK
+Check out Andrew, our guest crewmember’s website at Farne Island Tours UK

 To get an overview of our time spent in Florida, check out Sailing Around Florida.